What Is a Dip Powder Manicure and How Does It Compare?

 — Refresh your routine.
 One dip at a time.

 Pro Tip: Want to try it at home?
-Look for brands like Kiara Sky, SNS, or Revel that offer at-home dip kits with brush-on application (no dipping into shared jars)—safer and just as effective for beginners.
+Look for brands like Kiara Sky, SNS, or Revel that offer at home dip kits with brush on application.
+This method avoids dipping into shared jars, making it safer and just as effective for beginners.

 Let us know in the comments: Have you tried dip powder?
-What’s your favorite shade or brand? 💅✨
+What is your favorite shade or brand? 💅✨

 Category: Refresh